 Also see Thrombosis, Embolism, and Aneurysm.

 Pulmonary thromboembolism (PTE) is an obstruction of one or more pulmonary vessels by a blood clot.
-The actual incidence of PTE is uncertain, although in critically ill animals or patients with certain disease states it is considerable and underdiagnosed.
+The actual incidence of PTE is uncertain, although in critically ill animals or in those with certain disease states (eg, immune-mediated hemolytic anemia, corticosteroid administration, bacterial infections, protein-losing enteropathy or nephropathy, neoplasia, trauma, feline infectious peritonitis, diabetes mellitus, hyperadrenocorticism, hypothyroidism, disseminated intravascular coagulation, dirofilariasis) the incidence is considerable, and PTE is underdiagnosed.
 Mortality rates of PTE in animals are uncertain but probably significant.
 Survival depends on early diagnosis and early appropriate therapy.

 Thromboemboli in the venous circulation become trapped in the pulmonary vasculature and, if occlusion is substantial, pulmonary and hemodynamic sequelae result.
 Animals with preexisting cardiac or respiratory compromise may be affected earlier or more severely.
 The acute pulmonary consequences of PTE include ventilation-perfusion mismatch, hypoxemia, hyperventilation, and bronchoconstriction.
 Hemodynamic consequences of PTE are related to the magnitude of the obstruction and presence of coexisting cardiopulmonary disease.
 Myocardial ischemia, arrhythmias, or right ventricular failure may result.
 Decreased cardiac output may ensue with severe obstruction to pulmonary arterial blood flow as a result of decreased venous cardiac return.